Cheapest States to Register a Car in 2026

 Older vehicles

-States with depreciating value-based taxes reward long-term ownership.
-Arizona's VLT drops 16.25% per year.
-Iowa drops to a $35 minimum after a vehicle ages past its weight tier.
-By year ten, an Arizona owner pays roughly $25 annually while a Virginia owner is still paying county PPT on whatever Kelley Blue Book reports.
+States that tax depreciating value reward holding onto a car.
+Arizona's VLT drops 16.25% per year, and Iowa falls to a $35 minimum once a vehicle ages past its weight tier.
+By year ten an Arizona owner pays roughly $25 a year, while a Virginia owner is still cutting a county PPT check against whatever Kelley Blue Book says the car is worth.

 The Montana LLC question